ChrisPenner/mad-props/README.md

 This lib is in early stages and will be changing a lot.

+**NOTE** everything is completely undocumented and probably tough to figure out ATM.
+I'll clean it up eventually :)

+You can see an example use-case in `./app/Main.hs`, best of luck to you :)

 ## Example

 Building a simple tiling pattern with WFC using a text grid: